r-krishna/r-krishna.github.io/_posts/2021-05-27-resnet-antibody-surface.md

 	<figcaption style="text-align:center">Confusion matrix for the model on the test set</figcaption>
 </figure>

 Previous work (Jain et al. (2017) Bioinformatics) on predicting antibody surface areas trained a separate Random Forest Regressor on each residue position in the Fv with handcrafted features.
-While this approach was accurate, it requires training over 200 models and cannot handle sequences with variable CDR lengths if similar sets are not found in the training set.
+While this approach was accurate, it requires training over 200 models and cannot handle sequences with variable CDR lengths if similar lengths are not found in the training set.

 **Model Performance on CDR regions**